Flavor invariants for the SM with one singlet vector-like quark: Relation to general weak basis and invariants

 To complete the discussion, we relate in the basis \eqref{Y.M:vlq.mass} the 7 invariants \eqref{inv:aguila-branco} with our 9 CP odd invariants of Table\,\ref{tab:flavor_invariants}: \eqali{ I_1/M^2 &\sim K_{22}^-\cr I_2/M^2 &\sim K_{42}^-,\cr I_3/M^2 &\sim K_{62}^- +(\text{lower-degree}),\cr I_4/M^2 &\sim K_{24}^- +(\text{lower-degree}),\cr I_5/M^2 &\sim K_{44}^- +(\text{lower-degree}),\cr I_6/M^2 &\sim K_{64}^- +(\text{lower-degree}),\cr I_7/M^2 &\sim I_{66}^- + K_{64}^- +(\text{lower-degree}).\cr } The symbol $\sim$ means that we are suppressing numerical factors and (lower-degree) contains products of invariants of lower degree containing one CP odd invariant of the previous lines.
 We note that all of our basic CP odd invariants appear with the exception of $K^-_{26},K^-_{46}$ in \eqref{example:nonzero}.

-To conclude this section, although the complete list of basic flavor invariants by the full basis transformations of the four fields $d_{iR},B_{R}$ is lacking, one can always go to the VLQ mass basis of lagrangian \eqref{lag:vlq} and evaluate our flavor invariants in Table\,\ref{tab:flavor_invariants}.
+To conclude this section, necessary and sufficient conditions for CP invariance can be formulated in terms of 9 basic flavor invariants of the full basis transformations of the four fields $d_{iR},B_{R}$.
+These invariants can be quickly read from the 9 CP odd invariants of Table\,\ref{tab:flavor_invariants} by applying the replacement \eqref{replacement}.